Harvox/universal-silent-aim/README.md

 # update v3
 i added checks to prevent erroring this should fix it from erroring from other games and prevent bans from games that check errors in console
+fixes: checking humanoidrootpart and using getservice for games that hash the workspace or player name

 loadstring: ```loadstring(game:HttpGet("https://raw.githubusercontent.com/Harvox/universal-silent-aim/refs/heads/main/source.lua"))()```